MosesSupposes/Purescript-By-Example/text/chapter9.md

 That's it!
 Note how the use of higher order functions like `foldM` and `concatMap` allowed us to communicate our ideas concisely.

 However, we're not quite done.
 The type we have given is actually still too specific.
 Note that we don't use any canvas operations anywhere in our implementation.
-Nor do we make use of the structure of the `Eff` monad at all.
+Nor do we make use of the structure of the `Effect` monad at all.
 In fact, our function works for _any_ monad `m`!

 Here is the more general type of `lsystem`, as specified in the accompanying source code for this chapter: